rujula-yete/talbot-analysis/README.md

 ### Background Correction

 First, I found the median value of each pixel from all 5 corrected dark files.
-This code is in `darks_median.ipynb`, with the result as `talbot_darks_medians.fits`
+This code is in `script_darks_median.py`, with the result as `talbot_darks_medians.fits`

 `script_background_correction.py` - subtracts the median dark image from each of the reference corrected spot images